kyang5/coursedescriptions/source/graduate/mscs.rst

        and the Graduate School approve the proposal through gsps.
     -  You are now ready to "conduct research" for the project.

 #.
-Ballot for Text and Oral Defense Form
+A ballot for Text and Oral Defense Form

     -  Upon completion of your thesis, you will be required to formally defend your research.
 Schedule this with your committee.
-       You thesis should be in nearly final form.
+       Your thesis should be in nearly final form.
     -  Typically you should give the committee three weeks to read the final draft of the thesis before the defense date.
     -  **For this requirement, you must download the defense ballot**